rbardaji/mooda/docs/versions/mooda_v0_3_0.md

 * \_\_repr\_\_(): Added "\n\n" in front of the parameter information.
 * get_coordinates(): New method.
 It returns the coordinates of the WaterFrame measurements.
 * \_\_getatr\_\_(): New magic method.
 It returns the metadata information.
+* empty(): New method.
+It returns True if self.data is empty.

 In access/egim.py